The Best Books We Read in 2025: 5 Leadership Experts’ Favorite Books of the Year

 Big ideas don’t live in silos.

-From trauma and trade-offs to meaning and morality, these four books reflect the breadth of thinking that defines today’s leading psychologists—and why their work resonates far beyond academia.
+From trauma and trade-offs to meaning and morality, these five books reflect the breadth of thinking that defines today’s leading psychologists—and why their work resonates far beyond academia.

 Interested in hearing these thinkers unpack ideas like these live, on stage?
 Get in touch to book these Exclusive Lavin Speakers for your next event!